Unruly tourists: What's fact and what's fiction?

 They were shortly afterwards pulled over by police for not having enough car seats for the two boys and baby in the vehicle.

-When questioned by a local resident the family told a resident they were from Ireland.
+When questioned by a local resident, the family said they were from Ireland.

 Tina Maria Cash, 26, appeared in court the next day and pleaded guilty to two charges of theft.
 When a relative was asked why she stole cans of Red Bull, rope and sunglasses, she replied "because she wanted to".